Microinverters and AC Solar Panels: The Future of Solar Power?

 An array of solar panels with a central inverter

-A typical “AC Solar Panel or Micro Inverter” array
+A typical “AC Solar Panel or Microinverter” array

 An array of solar panels with a micro inverter

-What’s good about AC Panels and micro inverters?
+What’s good about AC Panels and microinverters?

-There are many complexities caused by the traditional way of connecting solar panels (in a series string), which Micro Inverters can help overcome, including:
+There are many complexities caused by the traditional way of connecting solar panels (in a series string), which microinverters can help overcome, including:

 High Voltage DC

 High Voltage DC produced by a series string solar power system can create a risk of very high-temperature arcing and potentially fire.
-Because microinverters convert to 240V AC, the potential for this to occur is greatly minimised.
+Because microinverters convert to 230V AC, the potential for this to occur is greatly minimised.

 Switchgear